spietrek/spietrek.github.io/_posts/2017-11-22-Styled--Components.md

 ![styled-components Evolution](../images/styled-components-evolution.png "styled-components Evolution")

 CSS has been the ugly step-sister of the development world.
-Many developers say: "I'm a developer, I don't care about how things look.".
-They don't care to learn CSS.
+Many developers say: "I'm a developer, I don't care how things look!".
+Bottom line, since they don't care about how things look, they don't care to learn CSS.
 They should.
 Developers should learn CSS to know how an application should be styled and provide responsive support.
 One caveat: CSS is hard.
 It can take years to be proficient.

 There have been many attempts over the years to improve the quirks of CSS.
 Out-of-the-box, CSS doesn't support variables, loops, or functions.
 Preprocessors like [Sass](http://sass-lang.com/) and [LESS](http://lesscss.org/) add useful features.
-[BEM](http://getbem.com/), ITCSS, SMACSS help; however, they are optional and cannot be enforced at the language or tooling level.
+[BEM](http://getbem.com/), ITCSS, SMACSS help also; however, they are optional and cannot be enforced at the language or tooling level.

 # CSS-in-JS

 Christopher Chedeau, a.k.a. [vjeux](https://twitter.com/Vjeux), in his famous [CSS in JS](https://speakerdeck.com/vjeux/react-css-in-js) talk, lists some issues with CSS.
-A few include global namespacing, styling conflicts, and dead code.
+A few issues include global namespacing, styling conflicts, and dead code.
 During the past few years, developers have been looking for ways to improve CSS modularity.
 React, with a focus on building component-based user interfaces, started the wave of CSS-in-JS libraries.

 So, what is CSS-in-JS?
 Rather than include CSS style sheets, all your CSS is written in JavaScript.
-Acording to [Radium](https://github.com/FormidableLabs/radium)’s website (another library for inline styling) the benefits of using styled components are:
+According to [Radium](https://github.com/FormidableLabs/radium)’s website (another library for inline component styling) the benefits of using inline component styling are:

-* Scoped styles without selectors (styles are on component itself)
+* Scoped styles without selectors.
+CSS has just one global namespace which may cause collisions in large applications.
+Unique class names are created to avoid collisions.
-* Avoids specificity conflicts (two style definitions for one element)
+* Avoids specificity conflicts.
+Two style definitions for one element can be used.
-* Source order independence (doesn’t rely on the order files are imported)
+* Source order independence.
+No need to worry about how the order of files is imported.
-* Dead code elimination (no unused classes as in CSS)
+* Dead code elimination.
+Linters will show unused components so they can be removed if not used.
+* Vendor prefixing.
+Adds vendor prefixes only for the required browser.
-* Highly expressive (easier to read JSX)
+* Highly expressive which makes reading JSX easier.

-There are dozens of CSS-in-JS libraries available and more are released each day.
+There are dozens of CSS-in-JS libraries available and more are released each week.
 Popular libraries include: [styled-components](https://www.styled-components.com/), [glamorous](https://github.com/paypal/glamorous), [emotion](https://github.com/emotion-js/emotion), [radium](https://github.com/FormidableLabs/radium), and [styled-jss](https://github.com/cssinjs/styled-jss).
 In this blog post, we are going to review one of the popular component-based CSS-in-JS libraries, [styled-components](https://www.styled-components.com/).

 # Overview

 styled-components was created by [Max Stoiber](https://twitter.com/mxstbr) and [Glen Maddern](https://twitter.com/glenmaddern) as a successor to CSS Modules and a new way of writing dynamic CSS for the "CSS folk". style-components currently has more than 150 contributors and 11.5K stars on [Github](https://github.com/styled-components/styled-components). styled-components makes components the fundamental way to build a styled user interfaces. styled-components avoids potential collisions by scoping styles to the component.
-This approach builds a bridge between best practices that have been applied for years — like BEM, and components.
+This approach builds a bridge between best practices that have been applied for years  —  like BEM — and components.

-Styled components are created by defining components using the ES6 template literal notation.
+styled-components are created by defining components using the ES6 template literal notation.
+CSS properties can be added to the component as needed, just like you would do normally using CSS. style-components is just CSS so it supports media queries, pseudo-selectors, and nesting.
 These small components can be easily reused and tested.
-CSS properties can be added to the component as needed, just like you would do normally using CSS.
-When the JavaScript code is parsed, styled-components will generate unique class names, and apply them to a global CSS style sheet.
+When the JavaScript code is parsed, styled-components will generate unique class names, and inject the CSS into the DOM.

 ```
 const Title = styled.h1`